 Caerphilly CBC Culvert Engineering

-After carrying out numerous culvert repairs for Caerphilly County Borough Council, Edwards Diving Services Ltd, were appointed to carry out concrete relining works to the invert of St Philips & St James Culvert; which had become severely corroded with areas of washout.
+After carrying out numerous culvert repairs for Caerphilly County Borough Council, EDS was appointed to complete concrete relining works to the invert of St Philips & St James Culvert, which had become severely corroded with areas of washout.

-- To renew the lower half of the circumference of St Philips & St James Culvert with a 100mm thick concrete pour.
+Renew the lower half of the circumference of St Philips & St James Culvert with a 100mm-thick concrete pour.

 The purpose of the work was to repair the lower half of the circumference of the Armco pipe culvert due to the highly corroded condition of the existing invert.
 The specification supplied by Caerphilly County Borough Council was that the concrete should be 100mm thick, reinforced with A393 mesh reinforcing bar.
 An underwater concrete mix containing Sika UCS was used for the concrete repair.

 St Philips & St James Culvert is constructed from 1.5m internal diameter Armco pipe sections helically wound.
-To create a 100mm thick concrete pour to the lower half of the circumference, EDS used 1.3m external diameter Weholite pipe sections cut in half as the form work.
+To achieve the 100mm-thick pour on the lower half of the circumference, EDS used 1.3m external diameter Weholite pipe sections cut in half as formwork.

 The steel reinforcing mesh was rolled at the EDS workshop and transported to site.
-The mesh was fixed into place using steel brackets attached to the culvert abutments.
-The formwork was then installed upon 100mm high packers and fixed to the culvert abutments.
-Acrow props were used to anchor the formwork to prevent it lifting with the internal weight of the concrete.
-Either end of the formwork was sealed to contain the concrete.
-Each formwork section measured approximately 12m in length.
-At the start and end of each of the concrete poured sections the reinforcing mesh was cut out for 100mm to create an expansion joint.
+It was fixed into place using steel brackets attached to the culvert abutments.
+The formwork was installed on 100mm-high packers and fixed to the abutments, with Acrow props used to anchor it and prevent lifting under the weight of the concrete.
+Either end of the formwork was sealed to contain the pour.
+Each section measured around 12m in length, and expansion joints were created at the start and end of each pour by cutting back the mesh by 100mm.
 The downstream end of the culvert was poured first.

 Mesh reinforcement fixed to the lower half of the culvert.